 Thankfully, humanity’s precious folly is its capacity for hope that shines through the darkness of its circumstances.
 The subject of this drawing lies outside the composition, with only its shadow appearing.
 Portraying this shadow helped me to express something of the hope for a better tomorrow, along with the elusiveness of that which we aspire to reach.
-(2020, charcoal on paper, 44” x 30”, 111.8 cm x 76.2 cm, frame included)
+(2020, charcoal on paper, 44” x 30”, 111.8 cm x 76.2 cm, frame included, sold)

 GARDEN FOR ALL DESIRES

 If there were a garden that somehow embodied all the desires of this world, what a dazzling, resplendent and fearsome place it would be.
 Deeply intoxicating scents carried on warm breezes.
 Dewy and impossibly radiant flowers reaching towards our shadowy lives: inviting, sparkling and open.

 In preparation for this piece, I taped wallpaper to corrugated cardboard, cut an elliptical hole out of it, stuck an oval frame on the hole and directed light from the other side of the portal onto my expressive model.
 I taped together little pieces of Black Wrap near the portal to create interesting shadow effects.
 Next, I photographed some flowers in my neighbourhood that had caught my eye because of the eccentric quality of their petals.
 I discovered they belong to a genus of plants called Datura that have toxic hallucinogenic effects if ingested—a dangerous dimension that fit well with the theme of all-consuming desire.
 (2010, charcoal on paper, 24 3/8” x 22”, 61.9 cm x 55.9 cm, frame included)

 (1997, charcoal on paper, 28” x 19”, 71.1 cm x 48.3 cm, frame included, sold)